How Do Hearing Aids Work? | Lexie Hearing

 How do Lexie hearing aids work

-Lexie Lumen hearing aids are true hearing aids autofitted to your hearing needs.
-Once you get your Lexies, you’ll connect them to the Lexie app via Bluetooth and take a hearing check.
-Your Lexies are tuned according to the results of this check.
-A team of Lexie hearing experts is available via voice or video call to assist you should your hearing aids require further fine-tuning.
+Lexie hearing aids are true hearing aids that can be adjusted according to your hearing needs.
+Once you get your Lexies, you’ll connect them to the Lexie app via Bluetooth where you can make adjustments to your hearing aid.
+A team of Lexie experts is available via voice or video call to assist you should you require assistance.
 Lexie hearing aids offer an impressive range of features, like:

 - Directional hearing